hueckert/color-concentration/README.md

 ### NEXT STEPS:

-Due to some medical issues I would have liked to have spent more time refining my game and program.
+Due to some medical issues I would have liked to have spent more time refining my game and code.

 ### Special Acknowledgment:

 My Wife for helping me type while my arm is in a sling after surgery.

-Bin Zhu - A Software Dev that works at the same compnay as I do (USAA).
+Bin Zhu - A Software Dev that works at the same company as I do (USAA).
 We also went to high school together.
+He helped me set up my tiles and tile containers in JS as opposed to HTML.